dev-ved30/PdfCast/README.md

 ## Intallation:

-Assuming you have `Python` installed, you need to install the following libraries.
+Assuming you have `Python` set up, you need to install the following libraries.

 In your terminal, run: